lvh/caesium/README.md

   also repeated for some functions where there is a small suffix, e.g. the function name for the "easy secretbox opener" is `secretbox-easy-open`, not `easy-open`.
+* some functions map to the same underlying C functions, but have different Java APIs.
+For example, one of them might cast to `ByteBuffer`, while others assume byte arrays, while others rely on reflection to call the right thing.
+Other pairs of functions might expect you to produce the output buffer, or manage the output buffer for you.
+Since these are only JVM-level differences, these often need different names at the JVM/Clojure level.
+(This is always done as a fairly descriptive suffix.)
 * functions designed to make a `#define` constant available are accessible as values, they don't need to be called.
 For example, you can access the `crypto_generichash_KEYBYTES_MIN` constant via the `libsodium` `size_t